 3. Research scholarships, grants, assistantships, and even crowdfunding to pay for college

-It’s definitely worthwhile to spend some time in advance of when college starts to research different scholarships and grants for your program and apply to as many as possible.
+It’s definitely worthwhile to spend some time before college starts to research different scholarships and grants for your program and apply to as many as possible.

 Be sure to keep your grades up before and during college to keep your scholarships

 Many scholarships target students who do well academically.
-If you want to qualify any of these scholarships, you'll need to work to either get your GPA to the required cut-off or work to maintain your GPA if you are above the cut-off.
+If you want to qualify for any of these scholarships, you'll need to work to either get your GPA to the required cut-off or work to maintain your GPA if you are above the cut-off.

 Maintaining this GPA can be much harder than it would have been in high school or even undergrad.
 That's why it's best to seek out academic support if you need to.

 After finding out how much college will cost, decide if you should take on loans and what type of loans to get.

 Ideally, you want to try not to take on more than what you’ll earn your first year out of college.
 Your monthly payment for a loan after college should be no more than 10% of your monthly income.

 You'll be able to pay back your loans based on your future income and within a reasonable timeframe.
 Or use this guide as an alternative for how to avoid student loans entirely.

 Some key factors to keep in mind when reviewing student loan options: